lizcory/lcsite/content/data-design.md

 --
 [![Emo Var Img](/viz/emovarhome3.png)](https://lizcory.github.io/emotion-variation/)

-**OVERVIEW:** This visualization charts the variation in one person's emotional experiences and physiological changes over two weeks.
+**OVERVIEW:** This visualization shows the variation in one person's emotional experiences and physiological patterns over two weeks.
 To unfold key trends in the data, the project features animations on page load and buttons allowing users to reconfigure the dataset at their own pace.

-🧰 **Built with:** D3.js, HTML, CSS
+🧰 **Built with:** D3.js, HTML/CSS
 🗄️ **Data source**: [Interdisciplinary Affective Science Lab](https://www.affective-science.org/)
 🔗 **[View on Github Pages](https://lizcory.github.io/emotion-variation/)**